resin-studio/slim/relational_types_schedule.md

             - queries have predicate variable in head position
         - treat predicate as a specification by negating it in body and using false for head clause.
             - e.g. `NOT P ==> FALSE`
+    - query vs rule in subtyping:
+        - lhs-sum-like or rhs-prod-like are rules
+        - rhs-sum-like or lhs-prod-like are queries
     - notice limitation of learning arity
         - RInGen predicates have a fixed arity
         - RInGen may be unable to infer intersection of fields